amlnewlands/Understanding-the-in-situ-Solar-Wind-Properties/README.md

 #### Poetry Setup

-Assuming you have pip installed, run the following in your terminal
+Assuming you have pip installed, run the following in your terminal:

 ```
 pip install poetry